bintoro/ember-magic-resolver/README.md

 ### Classes

-Let's say we have a deeply nested route `foo.bar.baz.quux`.
-In the past, the associated classes would be registered on the global application object under a full name like `App.FooBarBazQuuxController`.

-In the new module-based system, Ember will look for the same class under the module `/controllers/foo/bar/baz/quux.js` and its pod-based equivalent `/foo/bar/baz/quux/controller.js` but nowhere else.

-With Magic Resolver, developers can pick any option between these two extremes.
-You could choose to place a `FooBarBazQuuxController` class in the top-level module `/foo.js`, or you might place a `BazQuuxController` (or simply `QuuxController`) in the module `/foo/bar/baz.js`.
+Classes that are placed above their standard module location are identified by their names.
+If a class is moved up two levels so that `bar/baz` is dropped from the module path, `Baz` or `BarBaz` would be added to the class name.
+This compound naming scheme is much like the pre-CLI system, except that you don't use the full path, just the omitted segment.

-In more general terms, you can remove a class from a subdirectory, place it in an upper level module, and incorporate the omitted subpath in the name of the exported class.
+In more general terms, you can remove a class from a subdirectory, place it in an upper level module, and incorporate the omitted subpath in the name of the export.
+The class that is the default export of the consolidated module may remain so, or it can be named along with the others.

 Modules are searched in a descending order of specificity.
-The most deeply nested module `/controllers/foo/bar/baz/quux` would be looked up first, meaning that Magic Resolver is directly compatible with the bundled resolver and merely extends its lookup logic when nothing is found in the default location.
+The most deeply nested module `/controllers/foo/bar/baz` would be looked up first, meaning that Magic Resolver is directly compatible with the bundled resolver and simply extends its lookup logic when nothing is found in the standard location.

 #### Classic directory structure